Fear Of Failure: How To Overcome It And Make It Your Key To Success

-*This article is shared by Michele Pariza Wacek – an award-winning, bestselling author of “Love-Based Copywriting books”.
-Find more about her on www.michelepw.com*
+*Shared by Michele Pariza Wacek – an award-winning, bestselling author of “Love-Based Copywriting books” www.michelepw.com*

 One of my very successful entrepreneurial friends announced that one of her 2019 goals was to fail 30 times.